 The major difference between this replica and the original is that the outer, flat face of the genuine article has a 'leatherette' texture where the copy is smooth (or it would be in full quality, this one has an all-over ribbed pattern from the extruding head).
 But the main thing is: it fits!
 If you compare the two there are tiny differences in some of the curves but hell, I effectively drew it freehand so it's not bad for a first go.
 My car doesn't have covers on the 'inboard' sides of the seats and I can't say I've ever noticed whether other cars had them either.
 At a guess they either weren't fitted as you can't see anything down that side of the seat anyway, or else they broke years ago and were never replaced.
 Once I have a finalised CAD drawing, of course, I can tell the software to 'mirror' it and produce an exact, opposite-handed version as well... though it might benefit from having the slot filled-in (where the tilt release handle exits on the outboard version).
 Another job for another day :)

 Back to back (replica is on the left):

 As I don't seem to have an 'electrics' page for the TVR yet, I'll just put a couple of bits of information on here... whilst working on the centre console recently (the alloy heater controls) I remembered that the backlighting on the console switches had been absent for some time.
-Purloined from (as I recall) the BL Princess or TR7, the Lucas switches have their logos lit by ex-SD1 fibre-optics - well, this was the 1970s, remember ;o) Hidden behind the console is this spidery-looking thing:
+Purloined from (as I recall) the BL Princess, but also used on the Esprit and SD1, the Lucas switches have their logos lit by fibre-optics - well, this was the 1970s, remember ;o) Hidden behind the console is this spidery-looking thing:

 which, when you twist it open, reveals a small filament lamp and a number of lenses: